Here's what your predecessors had to say...

 Can I reuse the program for another race?

 Yes.
 The training program is yours for life.
-You might need some guidance on increasing the workload for following races but you're welcome to use the existing program and share the advice with friends.
+You might need some guidance on increasing the workload for following races but you're welcome to use the existing program and share the advice with your friends.

 Can I get a discount?

-So by now you should have an idea of which marathon training program is right for you, your needs and your racing goals.
-If you have any further questions I'm available on email at firstname.lastname@example.org or simply hit reply to this email.
+If you have any further questions I'm available on email at email@example.com or simply hit reply to this email.
 See you out there, Sean.